HELLO NEW YORK! (Brooklyn)

 • The basis of our organization is strong partnerships.
 CPR grows organically through a continuously expanding network of art practitioners, which results in an organization that keeps on developing its international reach.

-Building on our seven years of experience and networking, our 2023 program will continue to work towards local and international collaboration.
-This third edition will be hosted by local institutions as well as artists and independent curators, and gathers a cohort of up to twenty local and international artists.
+Building on our ten years of experience and networking, our 2025 program will continue to work towards local and international collaboration.
+This year's edition will be hosted by local institutions as well as artists and independent curators, and gathers a cohort of up to twenty local and international artists.
 Residents meet with key players within the dense New York art ecosystem, and participate in robust programming with daily visits to artist studios and local arts institutions, discussing readings about local socio-political history, arts, and culture.

-The open call, resident selection and programming is organized by CPR Founding Director Carmen Ferreyra; Europe Director Susanne Ewerlöf; with local specialist Dulcina Abreu.
+The open call, resident selection and programming is organized by CPR Founding Director Carmen Ferreyra; Europe Director Susanne Ewerlöf; with local specialist Natalia Viera Salgado.

-This project is realized with generous support from the Supported by the Brooklyn Arts Council, Humanities New York, Citizens Committee for New York City and The Cowles Charitable Trust.
+This project is realized with generous support from the Supported by the New York State Council on the Arts, New York City Department of Cultural Affairs and the National Endowment for the Arts.

 • CPR’s professional development program is an ideal opportunity for artists who wish to become connected in the extremely competitive art world ecosystem of New York City.
 HNY is not a typical residency to produce or create works.
 During a period of two weeks, artists participate—free of charge—in workshops led by art professionals and local artists, get involved through community engagement, receive mentorship, and expand their peer networks.